VICS-CORE/stats/docs/_drafts/2020-06-07-20-day-forecaster.md

 ![Peak comparison][comparepeak]

 There are a few more standard techniques in deep learning to improve these forecasters.
 However we don't have enough resources at the moment to perform multiple simultaneous computations.
 Also, in a few more days, enough data would be available to build a 30 day forecaster as well.
-Please let us know in case you can arrange for a GPU machine for training these nets.
+Please let us know in case you can arrange for a GPU enhanced computer for training these nets.

 [chart]: {{ site.baseurl }}/assets/images/forecasting/chart4020.png
 [comparefit]: {{ site.baseurl }}/assets/images/forecasting/comparefit.png